 In 2020, cyberattackers have focused on attacks related to COVID-19 to gain a profit.
 Like many criminals, these attacks prey on people’s trust and fear.

-As people have been working from home, they could be working on systems with fewer protections.
+As people have been working from home, they could be working on systems or networks with fewer protections.
 They may also be using personal computers with fewer cybersecurity features that are now required.
 And as searches for COVID-19 updates and shopping online increase, this provides opportunities for cyberattackers to exploit this trend for a profit.

-Why is it so Valuable?
+Why is 'New Gold' so valuable?

 One way this can happen is to prey on their fears to coerce them into spending money on items such as face masks and hand sanitiser; or even manipulate people into paying for things they don’t have, such as a NHS COVID-19 test.
-With more people online due to lockdown, it’s much easier for cybercriminals to exploit users for a profit.
+With more people online due to lockdown, and mass panic and anxiety in the air, it’s much easier for cybercriminals to exploit users for a profit.

 As people work online in different ways, these changes could open gaps for cybercriminals to take advantage of.
 Think about a link you receive, if you’re working at the office you may be hesitant to click it.
 But, would you be as cautious opening the same link on your phone?
 Or whilst your family is distracting you in the background?
 This has given cybercriminals many opportunities to steal personal information and commit fraud.

 - Fake E-Commerce Stores – Cybercriminals could set-up a website selling fake face masks and hand sanitisers.
-If a site looks legitimate, this could trick people into spending money on items that will never arrive.
+If a site looks legitimate, this could trick people into spending money on items that will never arrive

-- Fake Test & Trace Programs – A phishing email could say you have tested positive for COVID and request bank details to pay for a test.
+- Fake 'Test & Trace' Programs – A phishing email could say you have tested positive for COVID and request bank details to pay for a test

 - Backup Sites – Often, malicious sites will have dormant backups or alternatives in the cloud that manipulate the cloud provider’s resources.
-This means the scam is extremely hard to prevent.
+This means the scam is extremely hard to prevent

-Here are some ways cybercriminals have reacted to global priorities:
+Here are some ways cyber-attacks have reacted to global priorities:

 When the coronavirus was first said to be a global pandemic by the WHO, cybercriminals saw an opportunity to exploit this.
 Initially, they targeted people searching for information on infection rates from COVID.
 They were looking to take advantage of people who may already be anxious and worried.
 People who are easier targets to manipulate.